cf-eli/go-fish/doc/SRS.md

 ## **2.7 Assumptions and Dependencies**

-_There should be at least one user with one(or more) computer players._
+_There should be at least one user with one computer players._

 # **3. System Features**